kvfrans/learn/README.md

 - Andrew Ng's new Deep Learning course.
 Haven't gone through it, but looks good.

+- [3Blue1Brown](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)'s YouTube playlist does a good job of animating and explaining the math behind many of the major concepts in deep learning.

 - It doesn't really matter if you use Tensorflow or Pytorch or anything, just pick one to start with.
 Also, implementing backprop by hand is a good exercise you can figure out what's happening.
 Don't actually use it for anything big though.

 - When working on projects don't be afraid to steal parts of code from other git repos / stackoverflow.
 Our philosophy: do whatever it takes to make your project work.
 If you work on interesting enough things, the experience will come naturally.